wizzie-io/metrics-library/README.md

 # metrics-library

-This library allow you to register custom and JVM metrics on java applications.
+This library allows you to register custom and JVM metrics on java applications.
 It uses listeners to send this metrics to different backends, by default the metrics-library register the common [JVM metrics](https://github.com/wizzie-io/metrics-library/blob/master/src/main/java/io/wizzie/metrics/MetricsManager.java#L81) (heap, gc count, gc time ...).

 ## Properties